 The College of Sciences at West Liberty University has seen unprecedented growth and success of its graduates.
-During the last five years the College has experienced a fifty-four-percent increase in student numbers making it the largest College on WLU’s campus.
-Greater than 99% of College of Sciences students applying for post-graduate programs (Doctoral, Medicine, Pharmacy, Physician Assistant, Speech Pathology and Audiology, Dentistry) have been accepted into their program of choice.
-Our success rate is the best in West Virginia.
-We have graduates attending prestigious institutions including, Brown University, Ohio State University, Washington University School of Medicine, West Virginia University Schools of Medicine, Dentistry and Pharmacy, West Virginia School of Osteopathic Medicine, University of Tennessee School of Veterinary Medicine, and University of Georgia School of Veterinary Medicine.
+During the last ten years the College has experienced a fifty-one percent increase in student numbers making it the largest College on WLU’s campus.
+Greater than eighty-five percent of College of Sciences’ students applying for post-graduate programs (Doctoral, Medicine, Pharmacy, Physician Assistant, Speech Pathology and Audiology, Dentistry ….) have been accepted into their program of choice.
+We have graduates attending/graduating from prestigious institutions including, Brown University, Ohio State University, Washington University School of Medicine, West Virginia University Schools of Medicine, Dentistry and Pharmacy, West Virginia School of Osteopathic Medicine, University of Tennessee School of Veterinary Medicine, and University of Georgia School of Veterinary Medicine.
 The success of our students is a measure of the academic rigor in the College’s programs and the opportunities for research and service available at West Liberty University.

-An integral part of the educational process in the College of Sciences is academic rigor and opportunity for research and service.
+Academic rigor and opportunity for research and service continue to be the focus of the College.
 The College of Sciences faculty continues to receive grants to enhance education and promote undergraduate research and service.
-Since 2004 the College has received over $4 million dollars in external grant funding.
+Since 2004 the College has received over $4.5 million dollars in external grant funding.
 Some grants provided for the purchase of new equipment, such as digital x-ray equipment for Dental Hygiene, an ultrasound for Biology, and advanced instrumentation for molecular biology.
 Other grants allow for undergraduate-driven research; over sixty undergraduate students have participated in cutting-edge research as a result.
 These students receive generous stipends and have traveled the world presenting their research results.
 One project’s results were published in Atherosclerosis, an international journal.
 The first author on this publication was an undergraduate student in Biology.
-Another faculty member, Zachary Loughman, along with his students just published a scientific article describing the discovery of a new species of crayfish .
-From these projects numerous publications have originated, including an international publication in the journal Atherosclerosis first-authored by a student, and an article describing the discovery of a new species of crayfish in West Virginia.
+Other faculty members, (Zachary Loughman, Joe Horzempa , Evan Lau) along with their students published research articles ranging from the discovery of a new species of crayfish to antimicrobial agents against Francisella tularensis.